 The more I see articles like this one, the more I think we need to take the lights off the units.
 They don’t significantly improve transport time and most of the time, we use them simply because we can.
 When you look at the aftermath of this accident and others like it you see the costs to the system.
 Two additional ambulances were needed to take patients from the scene of the accident, including the patient from the original ambulance.

 Add to this system cost, where units were no longer available for other calls and an ambulance was put out of service because of damage, and you begin to see the cascade events like this cause.
-This will almost assuredly incur a lawsuit for damages against the EMS driver and service involved along with increased insurance costs to the company and driver after the accident is reported.
+According to the laws for car insurance in Florida, this will almost assuredly incur a lawsuit for damages against the EMS driver and service involved along with increased insurance costs to the company and driver after the accident is reported.
 It’s too much!

 Take some time people.
 Slow down and proceed with caution.
 Your job is to get your patient to the hospital alive.
 Nothing in that statement says fast.
 A minute or two one way or the other won’t matter.
 The life you save may be your own.